 They are relatively new to crafters, but have increased in popularity in the last few years.
 Laser machines for crafts gained interest on platforms such as Kickstarter, and are finally hitting the market in mass quantities.

 Glowforge was the first consumer-grade laser cutter popular with hobbyists and professionals alike.
 There have been many complaints about the price of a Glowforge machine for entry level crafters.
 Enter: Makeblock.
-They have exploded onto the market with affordable laser engravers and cutters (including the hybrid M1 laser and blade machine) that you can use to make a variety of crafts, including laser engraved wood, acrylic, and other popular laser cut crafts.
+They have exploded onto the market with affordable laser engravers and cutters (including the hybrid M1 laser and blade machine and the brand new 55W P2 CO2 machine) that you can use to make a variety of crafts, including laser engraved wood, acrylic, and other popular laser cut crafts.

 Both the Glowforge and the xTool desktop laser cutters are a crafter’s dream!
 They are precise, impressive, and most importantly, user friendly for the general public.
-BUT, there are some MAJOR differences between Glowforge and xTool laser machines.
+BUT, there are some MAJOR differences between Glowforge and certain xTool laser machines that you need to know before you buy one.

+Which is the best laser cutting machine?
 I own a Glowforge Pro 3D Laser Printer as well as a xTool M1 10W Hybrid Laser and Blade Cutting Machine.
-For authenticity purposes, my comparison will be primarily regarding those two machines.
-However, xTool has additional lines of laser engravers and cutting machines that I will reference as well!
+However, xTool has additional lines of laser engravers and cutting machines that I will reference, including the brand new xTool P2 55W CO2 laser machine!

 If you’re looking for affordability, you should look at xTool laser machines.
-For performance and speed, the Glowforge is a better machine.
+For performance and speed, the Glowforge is a better machine (for now!
+I haven’t had a chance to test the P2 yet).
 But there are a ton of details to compare!
 Before you spend a lot of money on a craft machine, I want you to know ALL of the facts – so let’s get started!

 Glowforge v. xTool